umepy/famous_model_with_jax_flax/README.md

 # beggining Computer Vision with Flax

-CVFlax is a material to study Computer Vision using Flax
+CVFlax is a material to study Computer Vision models using Flax

 ## Models